e-celik/cs15l-lab-reports/lab1.md

 ecelik@EkinLaptop:~/lecture1$ pwd
 /home/ecelik/lecture1
 ```
 The 'ls' command lists the contents of the working directory if no arguments are given.
 This output is expected.
+NOT AN ERROR

 **Directory Argument**
 ```